-We are delighted to announce the organization of the 2nd World Junior Chess Championship for the Disabled.
+We are delighted to announce the organization of the 3rd World Junior Chess Championship for the Disabled.
 Under the auspices of the World Chess Federation (FIDE), US Chess and the New Jersey Chess Federation.
-Our main sponsors are the US Chess Trust, KIND and other individual donors and supporters.

 This is the official invitation to all eligible participants, as approved by the FIDE Commission “Chess for the Disabled” (DIS).